Rex Stout: Public activities

 In the fall of 1925, Roger Nash Baldwin appointed Rex Stout to the board of the American Civil Liberties Union's powerful National Council on Censorship; Stout served one term.
 Stout helped start the radical Marxist magazine The New Masses, which succeeded The Masses and The Liberator in 1926.
 He had been told that the magazine was primarily committed to bringing arts and letters to the masses, but he realized after a few issues "that it was Communist and intended to stay Communist", and he ended his association with it.

 Stout was one of the officers and directors of the Vanguard Press, a publishing house established with a grant from the Garland Fund to reprint left-wing classics at an affordable cost and publish new books otherwise deemed "unpublishable" by the commercial press of the day.
 He served as Vanguard's first president from 1926 to 1928, and continued as vice president until at least 1931.
 During his tenure, Vanguard issued 150 titles, including seven books by Scott Nearing and three of Stout's own novels—How Like a God (1929), Seed on the Wind (1930), and Golden Remedy (1931).

 In 1942, Stout described himself as a "pro-Labor, pro-New Deal, pro-Roosevelt left liberal".

+March 1945 political cartoon in the Chicago Tribune attacking "The Foreign Minded Playboy", Stout, president of the Friends of Democracy, and Leon Milton Birkhead, founder and national director of the Friends of Democracy, as communists.
+Stout and Birkhead had earlier charged that the Tribune was pro-fascist.
+(Note: Sources differ on whether "The Foreign Minded Playboy" was Roosevelt or Marshall Field III, publisher of the Chicago Sun and PM, which had published Stout and Birkhead's charges.)

-During World War II, he worked with the advocacy group Friends of Democracy, chaired the Writers' War Board (a propaganda organization), and supported the embryonic United Nations.
+During World War II, he worked with the advocacy group Friends of Democracy as president from 1942, chaired the Writers' War Board (a propaganda organization), and supported the embryonic United Nations.
 He lobbied for Franklin D. Roosevelt to accept a fourth term as president.
 He developed an extreme anti-German attitude and wrote the provocative essay "We Shall Hate, or We Shall Fail" which generated a flood of protests after its January 1943 publication in The New York Times.
 The attitude is expressed by Nero Wolfe in the 1942 novella "Not Quite Dead Enough".